Backing Up and Restoring Servers

 Check Connectivity

-Verify that your Admin Workstation is able to run Ansible and connect to the SecureDrop servers.
+Open a Terminal via Apps ▸ System Tools ▸ Console on your Admin Workstation and verify it is able to run Ansible and connect to the SecureDrop servers.

 ssh app uptime